constanze-standard/cookies/README.md

 $cookieCollection->addCookie($cookie);
 ```

-Or you can add cookie with `add`, it will return the new created `Cookie` instance:
+Or you can add cookie with method `add`, it will return the new created `Cookie` instance:
 ```php
 use ConstanzeStandard\Cookies\CookieCollection;